Using E-Stops in Lockout Procedures

 - Emergency stop devices: the risks of installer liability

-One of the questions I often get when helping clients with developing HECPs for their equipment is, “Can we use thecircuit for ?”.
+One of the questions I often get when helping clients with developing HECPs for their equipment is, “Can we use the emergency stop circuit for lockout?”.
 As usual, there is a short answer and a long answer to that simple question!

 The Short Answer

 The short answer to this question is NO. Lockout requires that sources of hazardous energy be physically isolated or blocked.
 Control systems may be able to meet parts, but not all of this requirement.
 Read on if you’d like to know why.